Rebecca Appleton

 About me

-The course of therapy suitable to each individuals presentation will be discussed and agreed as part of an initial consultation (first meeting), where a therapuetic agreement will be co created.
+The course of talking therapy suitable to each individual, family or couples’ presentation will be discussed and agreed as part of an initial consultation/assessment (first meeting).

 Getting started with Counselling or Psychotherapy:

-All enquiries can be made through email and I aim to respond in 24hrs.
+Enquiries can be made through email and I aim to respond within my practice hours Monday to Thursday.

 Training, qualifications & experience

-• Professional Diploma in Therapeutic Counselling (Humanistic Approaches)
+• Professional Diploma in Therapeutic Counselling (3-year Training)

-• Postgraduate Certificate in Addiction Psychology and Counselling (CBT, Soluution Focused Brief Therapy, Social Psychology)
+• Postgraduate Certificate in Addiction Psychology and Counselling (CBT, Solution Focused Brief Therapy, Social Psychology)

 • Diploma in Therapeutic Group work